Nissan Violet: Bluebird (Europe)

 The T12 was introduced in Europe in 1985 as a replacement for the U11 Bluebird.
 From July 1986, the T12 was imported as a knock-down kit from Japan and assembled at Nissan Motor Manufacturing UK.
 The saloon versions (four door) were available first and the hatchback (five door) became available in January 1987.
 Using the U11 platform, Bluebird Estates were still sourced from Japan.
 Although it was not the first Japanese car to be built in Britain (the Honda-based Triumph Acclaim predated it by five years), the Bluebird was instrumental in proving that a British factory could produce vehicles to the same quality standards as those built in Japan.
 The Bluebird proved so popular that in December 1987 Nissan announced the institution of a third shift, in order to bump production from 29,000 to circa 40,000 cars annually.
 Being built in the United Kingdom, it was possible to sell the Bluebird in markets like Spain and Italy without the quota limitations imposed on Japanese-made cars.
-In Italy it was the only Nissan available in 1989, alongside the Spanish-made Patrol off-roader.
+In Italy, it was the only Nissan available in 1989, alongside the Spanish-made Patrol off-roader.

 The later T72 models replaced the T12 during 1987, followed by a facelift around a year later.
 This is a point to note, as it is a common mistake to class all pre-facelift models as T12s.
-The facelift models had a more modern and European look, with round front and rear bumpers and the corporate slatted grill.
+The facelift models had a more modern and European look, with round front and rear bumpers and the corporate slatted grille.
 These were eventually built entirely in England.
-In 1990, Nissan replaced the Bluebird with the Primera series.
-In the late 1980s and early 90s, Nissan Bluebirds were very commonly seen as taxis, their drivers racking up phenomenal mileage on just routine servicing and there is one still in daily use as a taxi in Santa Cruz de Tenerife, Canary Islands, Spain (October 2018).
+In 1990, Nissan replaced the Bluebird with the Primera.
+In the late 1980s and early 1990s, Nissan Bluebirds were very commonly seen as taxis, their drivers racking up phenomenal mileage on just routine servicing and there is one still in daily use as a taxi in Santa Cruz de Tenerife, Canary Islands, Spain (October 2018).
 The bodyshell's resistance to corrosion has become legendary - it is not uncommon to see Bluebirds as old as 1987 or 1988 vintage still on British roads with virtually no trace of rust at all.
 However, the Bluebirds' reliability and all-around robustness has ultimately led to its demise – as a banger racers' car of choice.